Christmas Work Party Dos and Don’ts

 This is your chance to make the most of what should be an opportunity for growth.
 On the other hand, it’s also an opportunity for things to go horribly wrong.
 Luckily, we’re here to make sure that doesn’t happen.
-We’ve compiled a list of our top dos and don’ts… so whether you’re inebriated or simply emboldened by the spirit of Christmas, we’ll help set you straight.
+We’ve compiled a list of our top dos and don’ts for the work Christmas party… so if you’re inebriated or simply emboldened by the spirit of Christmas, we’ll make sure you conduct yourself accordingly.

 Don’t drink too much

 This might seem like a given, but you’d be surprised by how many people ignore this advice.
 Pretty much all the don’ts on this list are a consequence of excessive drinking.
 We know how tempting this can be, especially when the alcohol is flowing.
 But while this is a party, it’s still a work party.
 This is an extension of your professional life, and you should subsequently be on your best behaviour.
 If you act belligerently, people will not only think you can’t handle your drink, they’ll also assume you don’t know how to conduct yourself appropriately.
 So do your mother proud.
 Act like a sensible, mature employee, and drink in moderation.
 You’ll thank yourself later.